jcurhan/task_lister/Notes.md

 7. Add some Rails model analytics
 8. Allow users to sort tasks by priority (currently on refresh, list sorts, but otherwise prepends in order of creation)
 9. Character counter for task description (bonus: green to orange to red once over char limit)

+New:
+1. Use Search box in nav bar to find other boards (use a listener to make ajax calls on key-up events to auto populate a dropdown with matching search results, querying the database for matches)